Chicken Coops: Complete Guide (2023)

 Safety and Protection from Predators

-Unfortunately, there are plenty of predators that like a chicken for dinner.
+Unfortunately, there are plenty of predators that like chicken for dinner.

-Your coop needs to be a safe place, where predators can’t penetrate by any means.
+Your coop needs to be safe, where predators can’t penetrate by any means.
 These predators are coming from all directions.

 Depending on your location and infiltrators, here are some safety measures you can take: